-In 1974 these "human family rights" were being clearly challenged by the actions of our own and others' governments that, in effect, said, "Human rights are dependent on the national interest and the state's domestic tranquility."
+In 1974, these "human family rights" were being clearly challenged by the actions of our own and others' governments which, in effect, said: "Human rights are dependent on the national interest and the state's domestic tranquility."
 This challenge harkens back to the question that started this chapter: "Do some rights have precedence over others?"
-The UPC Assembly of that year answered that challenge by siding with the rights of the common people over and against the rights of the rich and powerful:
+The UPC General Assembly answered that challenge by siding with the rights of the common people over and against the rights of the rich and powerful: